- About Us

 Enforcing trade mark rights against others is critically important and a key part of managing your trade mark portfolio.

 When it comes to oppositions, local expertise is essential.
 Trade mark oppositions and cancellation actions can be complicated matters, both procedurally and in terms of legal arguments and evidence.
 This is particularly so for UK proceedings, which often have tight deadlines and strict procedural requirements.
-This is why so many overseas IP attorneys as well as local clients rely on our trade mark team to represent their clients’ interests in the UK and the EU.
+We're experienced at this.
+We've been handing oppositions for many years and with very successful outcomes.

 We also have a good track record at successfully negotiating amicable settlements with adverse parties.
 This can be either as an alternative to fighting out an opposition or cancellation, or in tandem with such proceedings to maximise leverage on the other side.
 We can then formalise settlement terms in expertly prepared coexistence agreements.